javiergarciamolina/selfie-background-removal/README.md

 After deploying the web app, I saw that sometimes the server would randomly rotate the image, which lead to bad results.

-**So I built a deep learning model that would tell whether an image is correctly oriented, and an algorithm that would rotate it to its correct orientation otherwise.**
+**So I built a deep learning model that would tell whether an image is correctly oriented, and an algorithm that would rotate it to its correct orientation.**

 ## Visualizing some results: